 there, I propose that, given the use case I posted on the wiki and the

-on some high-level end-to-end publishing concepts that integrate the
+some high-level end-to-end publishing concepts that integrate the best tools

-best tools and practices (plus reaching out to/collaborating with other
+and practices (plus reaching out to/collaborating with other open source

-open source projects?).
-This I think will focus the discussion --
+projects?).
+This I think will focus the discussion -- nothing like trying

-phase, we'll see where the work needs to focus.
-Then we can somehow vote
+we'll see where the work needs to focus.
+Then we can somehow vote on the

-on the best proposal and develop a project plan of sorts, letting
+best proposal and develop a project plan of sorts, letting different people

-different people work on different parts.
-I know technical ability won't
+work on different parts.
+I know technical ability won't be our biggest

 This of course requires the creation of a core team of people who would